JordinaGR/sorting-algs-visualization/README.md

 There is a timer and the data gets stored in MySQL database.
 So, I can compare between algorithms doing some statistics.
 There are two tables, the sorting and the serching algs.

-The main file is the sort_alg.py.
-The algs are in the algs folder.

-The pre folder contains files with programs that creates arrays.
-They get stored in the 'pre_something' variable (the pre15 contains 15 numbers, the pre30 30 numbers) so you can compare the timing with the same array but different algorithms.
+The pre folder contains files with programs to create arrays.
+They get stored in the 'pre_something' variable so you can compare the timing with the same array but different algorithms.

 The file sort_algs_noDB.py is the same as the sort_algs.py but without a database, so you can run it on almost all the machines.
 And is not updated.
 The sort_alg_menu.py is up to date and where I do all the changes.